dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 Worker crashes:

 - Symptom: jobs remain queued or lane progress stops.
-- Fix: inspect `logs/temporal-worker.log`, run
-  `histdatacom-sidecar-worker config --lane <lane> --json`, then restart the affected worker lane with the same workspace and runtime home.
+- Fix: inspect `histdatacom-sidecar doctor --json` and the affected `logs/temporal-worker-<lane>.log`, then run `histdatacom-sidecar restart` with the same workspace and runtime home.

 InfluxDB unavailable: